spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/10-add-gcp-accounts.md

 2. To review the list of cloud accounts, navigate to the left **Main Menu** and click on **Tenant Settings**.

 3. Next, click on **Cloud Accounts**.
-Your newly added GCP account is listed under the GCP section
+Your newly added GCP account is listed under the GCP section.

 # Next Steps